 Pasco Backs the Blue is a local non-profit organization dedicated to showing local law enforcement agencies that the residents of Pasco County support their sheriff’s office and police departments.
-Founded in 2020, Pasco Backs the Blue has two arms to accomplish its mission.
-A rally committee and a thank you letter committee.
+Founded in 2020, Pasco Backs the Blue has two ways in which to show our LEOs and first responders our appreciation: a fundraising event to donate to the Pasco County Fallen Law Enforcement Officer Memorial Benefit Foundation and to scholarships for the police and fire academies, as well as a thank you letter writing campaign.

 The rally committee held the first Red, White and Back the Blue Rally at Gill Dawg, in Port Richey, on October 17, 2020, in the midst of the pandemic.
 Three bands performed, donated baskets full of merchandise and gift certificates and a table full of bottles of spirits were raffled off.
 There was a 50/50 drawing.
 Pasco Backs the Blue t-shirts were available for purchase.
 The event was kicked off by Congressman Gus Bilirakis praising and thanking our dedicated law enforcement officers.
 The residents of Pasco had witnessed the “defund the police” demonstrations on the news and responded by attending the rally.
 Nearly 2,000 people came out to show their support to our local police departments and sheriff’s office.
 They made donations, bought raffle tickets and t-shirts.
 With the corporate sponsors and the income from the rally, a donation of $11,000 was given to the committee members of the Pasco County Fallen Law Enforcement Officer Memorial and Benefit Foundation.